On this page

 LinkedIn automatically populates UTMs

-LinkedIn Ads populates UTM paramaters at the campaign level.
+LinkedIn Ads populates UTM parameters at the campaign level.
 Amplitude fetches these parameters with LinkedIn's reporting API, which supports dynamic UTM tracking.
-For more information, see Microsoft's Dynamic UTM Tracking article.
+For more information, refer to Microsoft's Dynamic UTM Tracking article.

 Before you begin, ensure you have the following:

 • Admin access to that LinkedIn Ads account.
-You must log in with a user who has Admin privileges to authorize the connection and allow Amplitude to import campaign metrics like spend, clicks, and impressions.
+Log in with a user who has Admin privileges to authorize the connection and allow Amplitude to import campaign metrics like spend, clicks, and impressions.

 Amplitude configuration